-Hello and thank you for taking a look at my site, my name is Marina and I am a painter, batik artist and dress/ doll maker.
+Hi and thank you for taking a look at my site, my name is Marina and I am a painter and textile artist.

-Doll making has been an interest of mine since childhood, when at seven years old I was given my first Singer sewing machine.
+Drawing, sewing and doll making have been interests of mine since childhood.
+At seven years old I was given my first Singer sewing machine and I was eager to experiment and create.

 After my degree at Goldsmiths I worked as an illustrator, choosing batik as my medium.
 My enjoyment of fabrics continued in dressmaking and soft sculpture and is now finding a new direction in my art muses.